Jhr-4/portfolio/README.md

 ## 🎮 Interactive Playground Projects
 All these projects were integrated to the theme of the website with the AI.

-* **RAG-Powered AI Chat Experience**: Conversational AI system using Retrieval-Augmented Generation with Pinecone and LangChain to provide informed responses about AI technology concepts.
+* **RAG-Powered AI Chat Experience**: Conversational AI system using Retrieval-Augmented Generation with Pinecone, LangChain, and Groq to provide informed responses about AI technology concepts.

 * **Interactive Data Visualizations**: A story on Productivity vs Earnings created from data turned into different visualization charts.

 * **Euler Path Puzzle Game**: Educational graph theory game challenging users to find valid Euler paths with progressive difficulty levels.

-## Cialdini's Principles of Persuasion

-This portfolio incorporates three key principles of persuasion:

-* **Authority**: Demonstrated through technical implementations and detailed explanations of complex concepts.

-* **Social Proof**: Integrated through GitHub repositories, LinkedIn connections, and professional presentation.

-* **Liking**: Established through personal storytelling, accessible language, and engaging interactive elements.

 ---

 *This portfolio demonstrates how AI autocoder technology can transform the development process while enabling developers to create more sophisticated, accessible, and persuasive digital experiences.*